Best Side Trips On Manaslu Circuit Trek

 Tibet Border (Rui La Pass)

-One of the most intriguing and high-altitude side trips along the Manaslu Circuit Trek is the Rui La Pass.
-It is a remote and scenic crossing that brings you face-to-face with the Tibetan border at approximately 5,000 meters above sea level.
-You will start this journey from the windswept village of Samdo (3,875 meters).
+One of the most remote and high-altitude side trips on the Manaslu Circuit Trek, the Rui La Pass hike is a rare opportunity to stand face-to-face with the Tibetan border at approximately 5,000 meters above sea level.
+Starting from the windswept village of Samdo (3,875 meters), this adventurous detour follows an ancient salt trade route once used by Tibetan traders and yak caravans.

 Manaslu Trek